Pima County Community College District

-1. President – The President shall preside over the meetings of the Board of Directors and the general membership, appoint an active member to a vacant officer position in accordance with Article IV Section 4.A., chair the Meet and Confer Committee, and may serve as an ex-officio member of each of the other standing committees.
+- President – The President shall preside over the meetings of the Board of Directors and the general membership, appoint an active member to a vacant officer position in accordance with Article IV Section 4.A., serve as the AERC representative, and may serve as an ex-officio member of each of the other standing committees.
 The President shall represent the Association before the public, either personally or through delegates, perform all other functions usually attributed to this office, serve as the Association’s representative to the Governing Board or appoint someone to serve in the President’s absence, provide regular reports at Staff Council meetings and establish communication protocol.
 The President is required to approve all expenditures of the association that exceed $100 or any yearly agreements.

-3. Past President – The Past-President shall serve as an advisor to the President and the other officers of the Association.
-The Past-President shall serve as the chair for the By-Laws Committee and Step Progression Committee.
+- Past President – The Past-President shall serve as an advisor to the President and the other officers of the Association.
+The Past-President shall serve as the chair for the By-Laws Committee.
 The Past-President may also represent the President at Staff Council or Board of Governors meetings.

-4. Recording Secretary – The Recording Secretary shall keep accurate minutes of all meetings of the Board of Directors and the general membership, maintain official files, work with the Treasurer to comply with record retention requirements, assist the President with association correspondence, maintain copies of Meet and Confer proposals, and regularly update the ACES website along with collecting and archiving ACES photos for use in the web pages and marketing materials.
+- Recording Secretary – The Recording Secretary shall keep accurate minutes of all meetings of the Board of Directors and the general membership, maintain official files, work with the Treasurer to comply with record retention requirements, assist the President with association correspondence, maintain copies of AERC proposals, and regularly update the ACES website along with collecting and archiving ACES photos for use in the web pages and marketing materials.

-5. Treasurer – The Treasurer shall maintain accurate financial records of all dues and other incoming funds.
+- Treasurer – The Treasurer shall maintain accurate financial records of all dues and other incoming funds.
 The Treasurer shall also pay all approved bills, work with the Recording Secretary to comply with record retention requirements, compile accurate status reports to be submitted at each general meeting, and prepare a financial report for each general membership meeting that occurs throughout the fiscal year.
-The Treasurer shall act as co-chair for the Professional Development Committee.

 C. The terms of office of the Board of Directors shall be as follows:

-2. The Recording Secretary, Treasurer, and Members-at-Large will each serve a two year term running from July 1st through June 30th.
-Where the election of the Recording Secretary and two Members-at-Large occurs in a year, the following year will have the election of the Treasurer and the other two Members-at-Large.
+- The Recording Secretary, Treasurer, and Representative will each serve a two year term running from July 1st through June 30th.
+Where the election of the Recording Secretary and two Representative occurs in a year, the following year will have the election of the Treasurer and the other two Representative.

 D. The election/succession of the Board of Directors shall occur as follows:

-Up to four Members-at-Large serve on the Board of Directors but are not officers.
+Up to four Representatives serve on the Board of Directors but are not officers.
 They serve as Chairpersons for the standing committees, hold meetings, provide monthly reports to the officers, and identify membership concerns.
-They are responsible for representing ACES and the College through participation on official committees such as, but not limited to, Meet and Confer, Benefits, and other work groups and task forces as assigned by the President.
-Members-at-Large serve two-year, staggered terms.
+They are responsible for representing ACES and the College through participation on official committees such as, Benefits, and other work groups and task forces as assigned by the President.
+Representatives serve two-year, staggered terms.
 They will be elected in alternating years: two in one year and two in the next year.